openmainframeproject/tersedecompress-testdata/tests/README.md

 Datasets were compressed using both PACK and SPACK formats for testing with TerseDecompress.

 - Binary format unterse will be tested against all files (resulting in EBCDIC data output for text files).
-- Text format unterse will be tested against text files which can be accurately represented by z/OS records i.e. the files contain logical record boundaries.
+- Text format unterse will be tested against text files which do not contain binary or other data that doesn't translate between EBCDIC and ASCII e.g. UTF8.

 ### Text mode decompression